If you plan to start a personal blog but don’t know how to go about it, you’re going to love this post.

 11. Niche Pursuits

-spending a few years learning about SEO and building affiliate websites.
+After spending a few years learning about SEO and building affiliate websites, Spencer started this blog to talk about various business ideas that he was trying out.

 Since then, he has been involved in several businesses, including Long Tail Pro (sold in 2016), Amazon FBA (sold in 2018), Table Labs, Link Whisper, Motion Invest, etc.